- Faculty & Staff

 Engaging Students with Interactive Technology

-This workshop will engage participants in creating and maintaining effective course ePortfolios, as well as integrating them into existing Angel course sites for streamlined usage.
+This workshop will engage participants in creating and maintaining effective course ePortfolios, as well as integrating them into existing OnCourse course sites for streamlined usage.
 We will also practice using screencasting for giving explanations and student feedback, as well as other interactive uses of technology.

 In Their Own Words: Strategies for Working Effectively with Our International Students